judicieux/ImagePacker/README.md

 # ImagePacker
-This script can modify and assemble images.
+This script can modify and assemble images